Career Timeline of Brent Burns: Major Achievements and Milestones

 In 2013, after rookie defenceman Matt Irwin's acquisition by the Sharks, in March, Brent Burns was moved to forward, where he scored 20 points in 23 regular season games.

-August 2014: Moved Back to Defence and Won NHL Foundation Player Award
+August 2014: Moves back to defence and wins NHL Foundation Player Award

 In August 2014, the Sharks announced that Brent Burns would move back to defence where he scored 17 goals and finished tied for second among NHL defencemen with 60 points.
 Burns also won the NHL Foundation Player Award for outstanding charitable and community work.

-November 22, 2016: Signed contract extension with Sharks
+November 22, 2016: Signs contract extension with the Sharks

 On November 22, 2016, Brent Burns signed an eight-year $64 million contract extension with the Sharks through 2024-25, with an average annual value of $8 million per year.